 A more general issue is that measurement error in individual skills might lead us to overestimate the team player effect.
 We account for the possibility of measurement error in three ways.
-First, Table A2 in the Online Appendix presents additional results where we control for a group's endowment of individual skills in a variety of ways - including the maximum and minimum of task-specific skill, RMET and IQ, along with flexible functions of individual skill (rather than linear relationships).
+First, Table A.II of the Supplemental Material presents additional results where we control for a group's endowment of individual skills in a variety of ways-including the maximum and minimum of task-specific skill, RMET, and IQ, along with flexible functions of individual skill (rather than linear relationships).
 None of our results are sensitive to these different specifications.
-In a fully flexible "kitchen sink" prediction of group performance, we still estimate a team player effect of 0.120 (p=0.044).
+In a fully flexible "kitchen sink" prediction of group performance, we still estimate a team player effect of 0.120 (p = 0.044).

-Second, we estimate a modified version of our main analysis that controls for all three measures of individual skills in equation (1), which implicitly assumes that individual contributions to group performance are determined by a single latent construct that is noisily measured by each individual task.
-15 This attenuates the team player effect slightly, to 0.106, although it remains statistically significant at the 10 percent level.
-However, in this case we must also account for measurement error in the individual skills themselves.
-Online Appendix Table A4 shows results of simulations where different amounts of measurement error are added to the individual task scores.
-If we adjust for measurement error using the correlation between test items for an individual (e.g. Cronbach's α , which averages 0.63 across the three tests), we obtain a team player effect of 0.159 (p=0.013), slightly larger than our baseline results.
+Second, we estimate a modified version of our main analysis that controls for all three measures of individual skills in equation (1), which implicitly assumes that individual contributions to group performance are determined by a single latent construct that is noisily measured by each individual task.14 This attenuates the team player effect slightly, to 0.106, although it remains statistically significant at the 10 percent level.
+However, in this case, we must also account for measurement error in the individual skills themselves.
+Table A.IV of the Supplemental Material shows results of simulations where different amounts of measurement error are added to the individual task scores.
+If we adjust for measurement error using the correlation between test items for an individual (e.g., Cronbach's α , which averages 0.63 across the three tests), we obtain a team player effect of 0.159 (p = 0.013), slightly larger than our baseline results.

 Third, we validate the existence of the individual team player index $\hat{\beta}i$ by asking whether it predicts group-level performance on a fourth out-of-sample task, Cryptography.
-We chose the Cryptography task for outof-sample validation because the literature on teamwork has shown that it rewards teamwork in the sense that groups typically perform better than the sum of their parts (Larson 2010).
-16 85 groups completed the Cryptography task, always in the last task battery (Battery E).
+We chose the Cryptography task for out-of-sample validation because the literature on teamwork has shown that it rewards teamwork in the sense that groups typically perform better than the sum of their parts (Larson (2010)).
+Eighty-five groups completed the Cryptography task, always in the last task battery (Battery E).